 Indian Ocean Commission

-Created in 1984 by the Victoria Agreement, the Indian Ocean Commission is an inter-governmental organisation regrouping five Member States namely: Comoros, Mauritius, Madagascar, Reunion (France) and Seychelles .
-Notwithstanding their different characteristics (Reunion is a French department; Mauritius and Seychelles are Middle Income Countries whereas Comoros and Madagascar are amongst the Least Developed Countries), the five islands share geographic proximity, natural resources and common development issues.
+The Indian Ocean Commission (IOC) is an intergovernmental organisation created in 1982 in Port-Louis, Mauritius and institutionalized in 1984 by the Victoria Agreement in the Seychelles.
+The IOC comprises of five countries in the Indian Ocean, these are: Union of the Comoros, France/Reunion Island, Madagascar, Mauritius and Seychelles .
+Notwithstanding their different characteristics (Reunion is a French department; Mauritius is a Upper Middle Income Country, Seychelles a High Income Country whereas Comoros and Madagascar are amongst the Least Developed Countries), the five islands share geographic proximity, natural resources and common development issues.

-The Commission has a Secretariat which is located in Mauritius and headed by a Secretary General.
-The current Secretary General, Mr. Callixte d'Offay, is a Seychelles national who was appointed in July 2008 for a four-year mandate.
+The Secretariat of the Commission is located in Mauritius and headed by a Secretary General.
+The current Secretary General, Mr. Jean Claude de l’Estrac, is a Mauritian national appointed in July 2012 for a four-year mandate.
 Political and strategic orientations of the organisation are under the responsibility of the Council of Ministers which meets annually.
-The latest Council of Ministers in October 2011.
+The last Council of Ministers was held in Madagascar in May 2015.
 The organisation also has a system of rotating presidency of each Member State.
-The Presidency is currently ensured by Seychelles.
-The highest level of the organisation's structure is the Summit of Heads of States whose last meeting was held in Madagascar in 2005.
+The highest level in the organisation's structure is the Summit of Heads of States.
+The last meeting was held in Comoros in 2014.

 - Political and diplomatic cooperation,